- What to expect from a crowdfunding campaign

 Let's first clear the air of a possible misunderstanding.
 A crowdfunding campaign is not a clever shortcut to "get rich" and make your company a unicorn from one month to the next.
 A crowdfunding campaign is a financing tool and a marketing operation.

-The prime example is that of the real estate transactions: they require large amounts of capital, which never comes from crowdfunding alone, but the latter-especially in the lending mode-helps to quickly raise the cash needed to unblock work, accelerate the attainment of other funds, obtain property and licenses, etc.
+The prime example is real estate operations: they require large amounts of capital, which never comes from crowdfunding alone, but the latter-especially in the lending mode-helps to quickly raise the cash needed to unblock work, accelerate the attainment of other funds, obtain property and licenses, etc.

 Crowdfunding must always fit into a broader business strategy, is not an activity in itself.
 It should also not be forgotten that the gain from a campaign is not only measured in euros, but also in new contacts, new clients, potential collaborations, visibility and brand reputation, and efficiency of marketing and sales processes.

-This does not detract from the fact that collection targets can be ambitious: we have seen multi-million crowdfunding campaigns.
-But this cannot be the minimum goal: we will see in the next paragraphs how to establish a sensible minimum goal and how to exploit the concept to foster the success of the campaign.
+This does not detract from the fact that raising goals can be ambitious: we have seen multi-million crowdfunding campaigns.
+But this cannot be the minimum goal: we will see in the next paragraphs how to set a sensible minimum goal and how to leverage the concept to foster campaign success.

 Establish a goal consistent with audience and market

-Business plan in hand, with the most important numbers circled in red, one needs to bring one's gaze to the relevant context to define a realistic goal:
+Business plan in hand, with the most important numbers circled in red, one needs to bring one's gaze to the target context to set a realistic goal:

 The minimum necessary goal

-More than simply talking about goal, we need to talk about Establish the minimum necessary goal.
-This corresponds to the minimum capital that enables the purpose of the campaign to be realized net of commission costs, marketing expenditure for the campaign itself and any extra bureaucratic and personnel costs, any interest as well as the costs of producing and disbursing the reward.
+More than simply talking about goal, we need to talk about setting the minimum necessary goal.
+This corresponds to the minimum capital that enables the purpose of the campaign to be realized net of commission costs, marketing expenditure for the campaign itself and any extra bureaucratic and personnel costs, any interest as well as the costs of producing and disbursing the rewards.

 The commission costs are those charged by the platforms hosting the campaigns and range from 4 to 10% of the capital raised.